dnesteryuk/whisperer/README.md

 It is very similar to `Json` serializer, but in this case it goes through the array, builds factories, serializes a received array of objects.

-If you need to define your own serializers, it is very easy to do.
-At first you need to define your own serialize class inhering `Whisperer::Serializes::Base` class.
+If you need to define your own serializer, it is very easy to do.
+At first you need to define your own serializer class inhering `Whisperer::Serializes::Base` class:

 ```ruby
   class MySerializer < Whisperer::Serializers::Base